textileio/community/docs/a-tour-of-textile.md

 !!! info
     Textile uses an [ed25519](https://ed25519.cr.yp.to/) [HD wallet](https://en.bitcoinwiki.org/wiki/Deterministic_wallet) and IPFS peer IDs because they provide fast key generation, signing, and verification.
 These properties become important on less powerful devices like phones.

+!!! tip
+    If you got a `connection refused` error, be sure that your [textile daemon](/install/the-daemon) is running.

 #### Set a display name

 You can set a display name for your peer.
 Interacting with other users is a lot easier with display names.
 However, they are _not_ unique on the network.